kristinap8/cypress-real-world-app-wdio/README.md

 ## Summary of Repo

 This repository contains automated tests for Cypress Real World App which are implemented using WeDriverIO.
-The web-site can be found here['https://github.com/cypress-io/cypress-realworld-app']. <br>
+The web-site can be found [here](https://github.com/cypress-io/cypress-realworld-app). <br>
 The deployed to git hub pages allure reports can be found with the following links:
-1. Allure report for tests run in Chrome browser['https://kristinap8.github.io/cypress-real-world-app-wdio/chrome/'].
+1. Allure report for tests run in [Chrome browser](https://kristinap8.github.io/cypress-real-world-app-wdio/chrome).
-2. Allure report for tests run in Firefox browser['https://kristinap8.github.io/cypress-real-world-app-wdio/firefox/'].
+2. Allure report for tests run in [Firefox browser](https://kristinap8.github.io/cypress-real-world-app-wdio/firefox).
-3. Allure report for tests run in Microsoft Edge browser['https://kristinap8.github.io/cypress-real-world-app-wdio/edge'].
+3. Allure report for tests run in [Microsoft Edge browser](https://kristinap8.github.io/cypress-real-world-app-wdio/edge).

 ## Requirements